carltheperson/advanced-js-objects/chapters/chapter-2.md

 func(myValue)
 ```

-How many assignments are made here?
-There are actually two.
-The first one is `myValue = 10` and the second one is `param = myValue`.
-The value of `myValue` is not passed in directly.
+Here we have a function called `func` and a variable called `myValue` which holds a primitive value (`10`).
+We call the function and pass in `myValue` as a parameter.
+Interestingly, the value of `myValue` is not passed in directly.
 Instead, a copy is made which is assigned to `param`.
 This means we can safely assume that functions won’t modify our primitive variables.

 ```js
 function iCantChangeYourPrimitive(val) {